anoshenko/rui/README.md

 	func GetSkew(view View, subviewID string) (AngleUnit, AngleUnit)

+### User data

+You can save any of your data as "user-data" property (UserData constant)

 ### Keyboard events

 Two kinds of keyboard events can be generated for a View that has received input focus.